a6patch/docs/docs/nodes/relay-node-install.md

 su - qredit
 ```

-5. The following are core-control installation commands, execute them one by one
+5. The following are Core-Control installation commands, execute them one by one
 ```
 git clone https://github.com/qredit/core-control
 cd core-control
 ./ccontrol.sh install core
 ```

-After running CoreControl for the first time, the script creates an alias called "ccontrol".
+After running Core-Control for the first time, the script creates an alias called "ccontrol".
 After doing a reboot, you can use this alias from within any directory on your server.
 After the reboot, log into your qredit user again
 ```
 sudo reboot
 su - qredit